-June 5, 2015 4 Father’s Day Contest Ideas
+June 5, 2015 Creative Father’s Day Contest Ideas

-3. Ask Fans to Submit a Photo of Their Dad
+2. Ask Fans to Submit a Photo of Their Dad

-4. Ask Fans to Submit Stories About Their Dad
+3. Ask Fans to Submit Stories About Their Dad

-For example, according to NRF’s 2014 Father’s Day Spending Survey most people (64.1%) will simply say thank you to dad with a greeting card, four in 10 (41.5%) will treat dad to new apparel items such as neckties and sweaters, spending a total of $1.8 billion, while another 42.6 percent will celebrate with special outings such as dinner or a tickets to a sporting event, spending a total of $2.5 billion.
-The survey also found that those celebrating Father’s Day will spend $1.6 billion on electronic gifts like smartphones and tablets, and $1.8 billion on gift cards, letting dad pick his own special gift.
-Before you build your Campaign look at statistics and work them into your marketing strategy.
+For example, according to NRF’s Father’s Day 2017 Spending Survey most people (64.3%) will simply say thank you to dad with a greeting card, four in 10 (46.1%) will treat dad to new apparel items such as neckties and sweaters, spending a total of $1.8 billion, while another 48 percent will celebrate with special outings such as dinner or a tickets to a sporting event, spending a total of $3.3 billion.
+The survey also found that those celebrating Father’s Day will spend $1.8 billion on electronic gifts like smartphones and tablets, and $2.2 billion on gift cards, letting dad pick his own special gift.
+Before you build your campaign look at statistics and work them into your marketing strategy.